Study Comments Received

-Mohave County is the new Silicon Valley of Arizona Mohave County is capable of holding 1 to 3,000,000 people in the county The gaming industry in Las Vegas absolutely love this that is why it is very important for Las Vegas and Kingman Arizona to work together on this project if we could market Mohave County as the new silicon Valley of Arizona and Las Vegas worldwide investment wood come to the valley this project would help pay for the new interstate I 11 if the economy development Department of Las Vegas and Mohave County would work together Las Vegas turns down 70 to 80 corporations per year because our city does not fit their corporate profile instead of ternion them a way to other states we could pass them over to Mohave County and we could recoup revenues from their coming to Las Vegas for the annual meetings gaming and entertainment we could structure it so the companies that we pass over to Mohave County wood only go to Mohave County and no further into Arizona both development departments of Las Vegas and Kingman working together would retain all corporations into either Las Vegas or Mohave County which would be both beneficial to both counties Clark County Las Vegas and Kingman Arizona Mohave County it is a win win situation.
-It would be called the Nevada and Arizona global economy alliance it would interact with the Las Vegas global economy alliance if you would please email this or send to all concerned parties and the governor the mayor economy development department to discuss this project to see if it would be both beneficial for all parties concerned Las Vegas Nevada and Kingman Arizona Mohave County and the gaming industry thank you Stephen cardon. www.kingmanarizonaland.com 702-871-7822
+Mohave County is the new Silicon Valley of Arizona Mohave County is capable of holding 1 to 3,000,000 people in the county The gaming industry in Las Vegas absolutely love this that is why it is very important for Las Vegas and Kingman Arizona to work together on this project if we could market Mohave County as the new Silicon Valley of Arizona and Las Vegas worldwide investment wood come to the valley this project would help pay for the new interstate I'11 if the economy development Department of Las Vegas and Mohave County would work together Las Vegas turns down 70 to 80 corporations per year because our city does not fit their corporate profile instead of turning them away to other states, we could pass them over to Mohave County and we could recoup revenues from their coming to Las Vegas for the annual meetings gaming and entertainment we could structure it so the companies that we pass over to Mohave County wood only go to Mohave County and no further into Arizona both development departments of Las Vegas and Kingman working together would retain all corporations into either Las Vegas or Mohave County which would be both beneficial to both counties Clark County Las Vegas and Kingman Arizona Mohave County it is a win win situation.
+It would be called the Nevada and Arizona global economy alliance it would interact with the Las Vegas global economy alliance if you would please email this or send to all concerned parties and the governor the mayor economy development department to discuss this project to see if it would be both beneficial for all parties concerned Las Vegas Nevada and Kingman Arizona Mohave County and the gaming industry thank you, Stephen Cardon. www.kingmanarizonaland.com (link no longer available) 702.871.7822

 [Per the Northern Arizona/Southern Nevada Segment] As of now the LMRFD is responsible for the stretch of Hwy 93 between Hoover Dam and Chloride turn off.
-A desolate stretch of hwy.
-Approxamatley 50 miles.
+A desolate stretch of highway, approximately 50 miles.
 The taxpayer of LMRFD are paying for this where they many times do not get reimbursed for their services especially from out of country tourists.
-Maybe the State of Arizona should take responsbability for this service since they are going to up the traffic and therefor the need for more emergency services.
+Maybe the State of Arizona should take responsibility for this service since they are going to up the traffic and therefore the need for more emergency services.

 [Per the Northern Arizona/Southern Nevada Segment] I would like to suggest that provisions be made for funding of fire and emergency medical services along the proposed corridor.
 Our small poorly funded fire district is already stretched to provide services on Hwy 93 between mile markers 1 and 43.